openfl/www.openfl.org/learn/npm/tutorials/adding-animation/index.md

 ## Setup

-_You may find a completed "features/display/AddingAnimation" sample project for [TypeScript](https://github.com/openfl/openfl-samples-ts), [Haxe](https://github.com/openfl/openfl-samples/tree/master/npm), [ES6](https://github.com/openfl/openfl-samples-es6) or [ES5](https://github.com/openfl/openfl-samples-es5) online, the following describes how to add and display a bitmap image from an empty project._
+_You may find a completed "features/display/AddingAnimation" sample project for [TypeScript](https://github.com/openfl/openfl-samples-ts), [Haxe](https://github.com/openfl/openfl-samples/tree/master/npm), [ES6](https://github.com/openfl/openfl-samples-es6) or [ES5](https://github.com/openfl/openfl-samples-es5) online, the following describes how to add animation from an empty project or from the previous [Displaying a Bitmap](../displaying-a-bitmap)._

 If you have completed the [Displaying a Bitmap](../displaying-a-bitmap) tutorial, you can continue using the same project files.
 Otherwise you can run the following commands: